Fibre

 According to research, (Qualtrics, Fibre study for Tate & Lyle, 2016, 11 countries, 800 adults per country), 55% of consumers want to reduce sugar in their diet and 52% want to consume more fibre.
 Tate & Lyle’s portfolio of fibres enables food and beverage manufacturers to address both of these consumer needs while maintaining taste and texture.

 Another ever-evolving consumer trend is the desire for a clean label.
-Clean label means different things to different consumers including easy to recognize and pronounce ingredients, or free from gluten, GMOs and allergens.
+Clean label means different things to different consumers including easy to recognise and pronounce ingredients, or free from gluten, GMOs and allergens.
 Tate & Lyle would like to better understand your clean label requirements and discuss which of our fibre(s) best addresses those needs.

 Tate & Lyle has a variety of dietary fibres with proven physiological benefits including prebiotic effects.

-• Different countries, including the EU, have not yet authorized prebiotic claims.
+• Different countries, including the EU, have not yet authorised prebiotic claims.
 But where allowed, PROMITOR® Soluble Fibre meets the new definition because it is selectively used by the gut microbiome and, most likely because of a reduction in the gut pH, causes an increase in calcium absorption, which is important for bone health.